opus1993/pubrepo/content/post/Rresources/index.md

 ## Empirical Bayes
 In this little book, David Robinson introduces powerful tools for handling uncertainty across observations.
 It teaches both the math behind these and the code that you can adapt to your own data through the detail of a single case study: batting averages in baseball.
 He wrote it for people (like me) who need to understand and apply methods, but would rather work with real data than face down pages of equations.

 So why is Empirical Bayes worth learning?
-Frankly, this method is especially well suited for the modern application of data science.
+These methods are especially well suited for many modern applications of data science.

 <a href="https://gumroad.com/l/empirical-bayes">
          <img alt="Introduction to Empirical Bayes" src="https://static-2.gumroad.com/res/gumroad/5593696892949/asset_previews/b4389a17ef026304160aed044e1f5f9d/retina/unnamed.png"